 The data suggests that babies and their caretakers are entwined in a homeostatic relationship, with the baby clicking in with the parents to achieve some sort of balance.”
 (Our Babies, Ourselves, emphasis mine)

 Babies have faster heart rates than adults, but researchers found that mom-baby pairs hit more beats together than babies and women who were not their mothers.

 It’s not just babies, though.

 This study found that our hearts can sync with a loved one during stressful situations.
 The connection didn’t rely on biological connection, which I’m sure is no surprise to the amazing families I know that have embraced adoption.

 The same was not true when individuals sat near people who were not their spouse.
 Though the study was limited to couples, it seems likely that the physiological connection already demonstrated between parents and children (biological or chosen) in previous studies would endure as the relationship grows.
 Pretty awesome, huh?

 4. And your voice?
 It’s just as comforting as a hug.

 What happens when ask a group of 7-12 year old girls to deliver an impromptu speech and then publicly quiz them with a series of math problems?
 Stress, and lots of it.

-In a study where researchers created this exact scenario, they took one more step and tried to find out what would most help the girls return to a relaxed stated.
+In a study where researchers created this exact scenario, they took one more step and tried to find out what would most help the girls return to a relaxed state.